-64. See, e.g., Letter from Ayn Rand to John Hospers (Apr.
-29, 1961), in LETTERS killer, child killer, or cop killer should be punished more harshly than a more typical murderer of one adult and that if capital punishment is "wasted" on more mundane murderers or criminals, there will be nothing more severe left to impose on the really bad guys; there will be no deterrent effect left to deter extra acts of aggression committed by those who have already placed themselves in the category of deserving the death penalty.
+with capital punishment reserved for murderers or serial-killers and the like.74 Perhaps some feel that a mass murderer, serial killer, child killer, or cop killer should be punished more harshly than a more typical murderer of one adult and that if capital punishment is "wasted" on more mundane murderers or criminals, there will be nothing more severe left to impose on the really bad guys; there will be no deterrent effect left to deter extra acts of aggression committed by those who have already placed themselves in the category of deserving the death penalty.
 Of course, even if such a scale with gradations of punishment would provide a "better" deterrent effect, this does not mean that one does not have the right to punish a given criminal in a certain way.
 Such utilitarian reasoning is beside the point.
 If we had to save the more severe punishments for, say, mass murderers, this in effect incorrectly attributes a right to life to other murderers who simply do not have such a right.

-Also, it should be realized that punishment of murderers is always an imperfect remedy since the victim remains murdered, so that whether the murderer remains underpunished even after being executed-like a regular murderer-or very underpunished like a mass murderer-this is an unfortunate but simply irrelevant and inescapable fact.
+Also, it should be realized that punishment of murderers is always an imperfect remedy since the victim remains murdered, so that whether the murderer remains underpunished even after being executed-like a regular murderer-or very underpunished-like a mass murderer-this is an unfortunate but simply irrelevant and inescapable fact.
 Furthermore, punishment actually can be made more and more severe, practically without limit, for greater and greater crimes.
 Death after torture is worse punishment than mere death, and a longer period or greater amount of physical pain being inflicted is more severe punishment than a shorter period or lesser amount.
 The severity of punishment can be varied, then, by varying the length of imprisonment, by inflicting more or less physical pain, and by many other methods.
-For example, for prison inmates, the severity of punishment can be adjusted by varying the size of the prison cell, temperature, and quality of food 65
+For example, for prison inmates, the severity of punishment can be adjusted by varying the size of the prison cell, temperature, and quality of food.75